 Artwork comes from the total personality: ego, self, id, conscious and unconscious, transpersonal, linguistic and nonlinguistic, historically determined, sensual, emotional, physical, mental, ideological, and cultural.
 I believe that in order to make something that’s meaningful you have to start by figuring yourself out psychologically.
 In order to figure myself out I’ve applied different modes of critique such as Marxism, feminist theory, psychoanalytic theory, history, ayurvedic principles, philosophy, Feldenkrais technique, anthropology, astrology, the physiology of perception, contemplating life as a caveman, health-food regimens, psychedelic experiences, reading self-help books, ebay, falling in love, practicing magical rites, teaching, the scientific method, psychotherapy, yoga, meditation, and dharmic traditions, fasting and other austerities, exercise, napping, resonance repatterning, literature and poetry, friendships, parenting, humour, and countless others.
 Artwork is self-expression, and clearly I’m talking about a notion of self that radiates far outside of one’s body or even one’s time.

-– Cameron, Julia.
-The Artist’s Way; A Spiritual Path to Higher Creativity.
-New York: The Putnam Publishing Group, 1992.
+(Cameron, Julie.
+The Artist's Way; A Spiritual Path to Higher Creativity.
+New York: The Putnam Publishing Group, 1992)

-There’s more to site-specificity, as this text shows, than art objects being influenced by their environments or made with a specific location in mind.
+There's more to site-specifity, as this text shows, than art objects being influenced by their environments or made with a specific location in mind.

-– Wallis, Brian and Marcia Tucker, eds.
+(Wallis, Brian and Marcia Tuckers, eds.
 Art After Modernism: Rethinking Representation.
-New York: The New Museum of Contemporary Art, 1984.
+New York: The New Museum of Contemporary Art, 1984)

-Fifteen years is about half of a fashion cycle, so you see artworks in their least flattering light.
+Fifteen years is about half of a fashion cycle, so you see artowrks in their least flattering light.